 The hygienist will remove any bacterial buildup, both soft plaque, and hard tartar, from the teeth, leaving you with a “clean slate” to resume your great home care.
 People who only go to the dentist when something hurts are at high risk for gum disease.
 Those who go for routine dental care have a much lower risk.

 Dry mouth can actually fall into both categories, like diabetes.
 There are some ways in which you can control dry mouth.
 However, if you take multiple prescription medications that are necessary for your health, you cannot really control the dry mouth they may cause.
 Let’s discuss the ways you can control dry mouth.

 Many people suffer from dry mouth due to simple dehydration.
 Most Americans do not drink enough water.
 On top of that, they probably do drink things that dehydrate you, like caffeine, alcohol, and high-sugar drinks.
 Overindulging in alcohol also leads to severe dry mouth.

 Dry mouth increases your risk for gum disease because it makes it easier for plaque to stick to the teeth.
 Saliva has a protective role, fighting bacteria and flushing away plaque.
 Without it, the mouth is at a higher risk for progressive gum disease.

 Smoking anything is terrible for your mouth.
-Whether it is traditional cigarettes, marijuana or vaping, it is bad!
+Whether it is traditional cigarettes, marijuana, or vaping, it is bad.
 Any inhalation leads to dry mouth, which we just discussed.
-Nicotine in any form also decreases the blood flow to your gum tissues, like we described under the “Diabetes” section above.
+Nicotine in any form also decreases the blood flow to your gum tissues, as we described under the “Diabetes” section above.
 There is absolutely nothing good about smoking.
-Don’t start!
+Don’t start.
 And if you already did, it is time to stop.